Salvage Grocery Stores: An Alternative to Food Auctions

 Here is a list of salvage grocery stores compiled thus far.
 Please note the separate link to Frugal Village as it has many more stores listed according to each state.

 The following list consists of salvage chain-store groceries first, followed by other stores found after a thorough search:

 - Any major retailer's clearance aisle or rack

 - Family Dollar

 - Ameila's Sharpshopper So Low Grocery Outlet

 - The Corner Cupboard

 - The Dollar Store

 - Dollar Tree

-It is easy to forget that the major grocery store chain would rather sell their own bent & dent items.
+It is easy to forget that the major grocery store chains would rather sell their own bent and dent (b&d) items.
 So don't forget to check and see if they have an entire aisle dedicated to selling b&d's or maybe they just have some racks set aside for that purpose.